EFFECTIVE JANUARY 1, 2022

 - or -- the drug you have been taking is now restricted in some way.

 - You must be in one of the situations described below:

-- For those members who are new or who were in the plan last year:
+- For those members who are new:

 - For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

 We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above long-term care transition supply.

 - For current members with a change in their level of care: